-- Back-to-nature atmosphere with rustic decor and few modern-day distractions
+- Back-to-nature atmosphere with rustic decor and minimal distractions

-- Close access to some of Borneo’s most impressive and undiscovered dive sites - in the Maratua Atoll
+- Dive some of Borneo’s most least-known dive sites - in Maratua Atoll

 - Plenty of fun for land lovers with cooking classes, village tours, spa services, and above-water exploration in the island’s rainforest

 - Straightforward and easy to understand half and full board options and flexible diving packages to suit every travel style